noetl/noetl/docs/save_result.md

 This spec defines:
 - Canonical result model and references
-- The `save:` block for steps and playbooks
+- The `sink:` block for steps and playbooks
 - Credential references
 - Loop and nested playbook behavior